General Travel Guidelines

 “The University of Illinois at Urbana-Champaign is committed to providing a safe and welcoming campus environment free from discrimination based on sex, which includes sexual assault, sexual exploitation, stalking, sexual harassment, dating violence, and domestic violence (collectively referred to as sexual misconduct).”
 We Care

-The Office of International Safety and Security is a non-confidential resource that provides support for students who experience sexual assault while abroad.
+International Safety and Security is a non-confidential resource that provides support for students who experience sexual assault while abroad.
 The office can also direct you to the appropriate campus resources if you would like to file a formal report on an incident.

 If you, or someone you know, has been sexually assaulted you can locate a list of international resources here